I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The claimant died in poverty at the age of 64 in 1898.
 However, there was enough money from his still-loyal supporters to provide a plaque for his coffin which read “Sir Roger, Charles Doughty Tichborne.”

-Sir Anthony Joseph Henry Doughty Doughty-Tichborne was the 14th and last baronet of the line.
+- Sir Anthony Joseph Henry Doughty Doughty-Tichborne was the 14th and last baronet of the line.
 He had four children but the only male died when just a day old.
-He died in 1968 but none of his three daughters could inherit the title.
+Sir Anthony died in 1968 but none of his three daughters could inherit the title.

 - “Butcher or Baronet: The Amazing Story of the Tichborne Claimant.”
 Pauline Montagna, English History Authors, February 26, 2014.